What Is Trimethyl Borate?

 - When encountered on the skin, wash or shower right away to get rid of the chemical.
 Wash every body part that has come into touch.

-- Because it can be swallowed, do not eat, smoke, or drink near where it is handled, processed, or stored.
+- Do not eat, smoke, or drink where this type of borate is handled, processed, or stored.